 So, you should see some results in about a month.

-If you are new to microneedling, please take care when doing this and know that it will probably take three treatments for your skin to show pretty good improvement, depending on your own body.
+If you are new to microneedling, please take care when doing this and know that it will probably take three treatments (or around 3 months) for your skin to show pretty good improvement, depending on your own body.

 Is Microneedling At Home Effective?